 The issues with most therapies, Ellis said, is that they help you feel better.
 But you don’t really get better.
 You gotta back it up with action and action.

-Robert Ellis said that “neurosis” is just a high class word for whining he said.
+Albert Ellis: “neurosis” is just a high-class word for whining

 Prolonged Exposure Therapy: Building New Connections